jhekasoft/intercity/README.md

 intercity
 =========

-Game for INSTEAD fo INSTEADOZ #1
+Game for INSTEAD for INSTEADOZ #1